-The second power point slide works through aspects of reserve based loans.
-This set of slides works through a term sheet with calculation of the borrowing base and changes in the borrowing base that causes repayment.
-The slides also demonstrate how the loans are sized with the Field Life Coverage Ratio and the Loan Life Coverage Ratio.
+This page demonstrates how to evaluate reserve based loans.
+The reserve base computes the borrowing base which is defined with a term sheet.
+The key to create a model is to use changes in the borrowing base to evaluate the repayment of debt.
+In computing the borrowing base you evaluate the present value of the cash flow from the reserve report.
+Once the present value of reserves is evaluated, the borrowing base is the present value of the cash flows over the life the project or the life of the loan by the loan life coverage ratio or the field life coverage.
 The field life coverage ratio is like a project life coverage ratio.
 You need a forecast of cash flows.
 You take the present value of these cash flows and then compare the present value of the future cash flows to the amount of the debt.
 The big thing is that the present value of cash flows comes from reserve reports.
 Hence the name reserve based loans.

 The Field Life Coverage ratio can be through of as the inverse of a loan to value ratio.
 If the Field Life Ratio is 1.5 then 1/1.5 = 66%.
 Then you compute the size of the loan from the reserve report which measures the present value of the reserves.
 The prepayment of the loan from the borrowing base is like a cash flow sweep with specific criteria.